Buy-To-Let Mortgage Broker

 When you sell the property any gains in value may be charged capital gains tax.
 You can make £11,000 in 2014/15 before paying capital gains tax which would be charged at 18% or 28% depending on your income tax rate.
 This allowance includes ALL of your capital gains which includes the sale of shares.
 If you are a couple and buy the property jointly you each have an allowance of £11,700 (2018-19) which doubles the total to £23,400.

 Fees and Interest rates

 It is important to note that the market is moving constantly.
-Some types of income may not be acceptable whilst other lenders do not require an income if you own a property.
-We recommend speaking to our independent mortgage brokers based in Thame.
-Although our brokerage head office is in Thame our brokers cover the whole of the UK.
+Various types of income may not be acceptable to some lenders, whilst other lenders do not require an income if you own a property.
+We recommend speaking to our independent mortgage brokers.

 This is a product that allows you to let their existing property, as an investment, and move to a new home.
 You may be able to release funds from you property (if need be) to use as a deposit to purchase a new residential home.
 Our independent, whole of market, brokers will explain the full details giving you examples of all costs applicable.